4.5 Initiatives promoting social inclusion and raising awareness

 - Right to one’s own body, to self-determination and sexual freedom.

 Strategy for the prevention of violent radicalism in the German-speaking Community of Belgium 2016-2020 (Strategie zur Vorbeugung von gewaltsamem Radikalismus in der Deutschsprachigen Gemeinschaft)

-The government of the German-speaking Community of Belgium (DG), in consideration of its areas of responsibility, decided, based on the increasing violent radicalism in Europe, to devote appropriate attention to the matter of radicalism.
+The government of the German-speaking Community of Belgium, in consideration of its areas of responsibility, decided, based on the increasing violent radicalism in Europe, to devote appropriate attention to the matter of radicalism.

 Consequently the government appointed a coordinator for the prevention of violent radicalism whom the prime minister charged with the formulation of a strategy for the prevention of violent radicalism in the German-speaking Community of Belgium.

-This strategy describes the framework conditions within Belgium and cross-border of the policy for the prevention of violent radicalism in the DG.
+This strategy describes the framework conditions within Belgium and cross-border of the policy for the prevention of violent radicalism in the German-speaking Community.
 In addition it includes details on political control and thematic action focuses in the form of “pillars” that can have influence on concrete proposals for action.
-Finally the author offers a medium-term outlook on the prevention policy in the DG.
+Finally the author offers a medium-term outlook on the prevention policy in the German-speaking Community.

 This strategy relates to the period 2016-2020 and was coordinated with the relevant services of all political and administrative levels before publication.
 Systematic consultation with the same partners is to accompany the whole implementation of the planned measures.

-Taking account of the political competences of the DG, the strategy for the prevention of violent radicalism in the German-speaking Community of Belgium forms part of the guiding principles of the federal framework plan for integral security 2016-2019 as well as the federal action plan on radicalisation “Plan R”.
+Taking account of the political competences of the German-speaking Community, the strategy for the prevention of violent radicalism in the German-speaking Community of Belgium forms part of the guiding principles of the federal framework plan for integral security 2016-2019 as well as the federal action plan on radicalisation “Plan R”.
 The latter is as of 8 september 2021 being followed up by the Strategic Note Extremims and Terrorism (Strategy TER).